 Private rented accommodation can be cheaper than halls, but you need to take into consideration additional utilities bills, travel time and costs.
 Also, some halls have shared rooms, which work out a lot cheaper than single rooms.
 The cheapest halls of residence are Claredale House, Sir John Cass Hall and Wood Green Hall.

 Although there are over 30 halls of residences advertised to London Metropolitan University students, we are not able to guarantee you a place in one of them as they are all managed by private companies.
-The halls of residence are able to accommodate most students, but if you find that a hall of your choice is fully booked you can request to be put on the waiting list.
+The halls of residence are able to accommodate most students, but if you find that the hall of your choice is fully booked, you can request to be put on the waiting list.
 Make sure to contact them from time to time to enquire if rooms have become available.
 Please note, the cheapest halls are most popular and get booked up first.
 Please see our full list of halls for specific details.

 You can check the hall websites to ascertain whether they require guarantors or email the halls directly to find out more.